← BCI Directory People

 Recognition and Impact

-In 2025, Brandman received a Top Ten Clinical Research Achievement Award, recognition of the significance of his speech decoding work.
-This award reflects growing clinical acceptance and validation of BCI approaches for communication restoration, distinct from motor prosthetics.
+In 2025, the Brandman / Stavisky UC Davis speech BCI work received a Top Ten Clinical Research Achievement Award and the Herbert Pardes Clinical Research Excellence Award, recognising the significance of the high-density intracortical speech decoding result.
+The awards reflect growing clinical acceptance and validation of intracortical BCI approaches for communication restoration.

 Speech Focus